 Annabel: It looks like we have another question here from Hannah, and she’s asking, “Is there a minimum user requirement for JotForm Enterprise?”

 Steve: Yes, there is.
-JotForm Enterprise requires a minimum of three users to sign up for an Enterprise account.
+JotForm Enterprise requires a minimum of five users to sign up for an Enterprise account.

 Annabel: Perfect.
 Let’s see.
 We have another one here from Sarah, who’s asking, “What is the difference between an admin and a user?”